John Wayne Gacy: Recent identification efforts

+To date, the identification of three victims has been confirmed, numerous other missing youths have been ruled out as being victims of Gacy, and four unrelated cold cases dating between 1972 and 1979 have been solved.
+Updated facial reconstructions of Bodies 10 and 13 were released in 2018.

+In November 2011, William Bundy was identified through DNA testing.
+Shortly after Gacy's arrest, Bundy's family had contacted his dentist in the hope of submitting his dental records for comparison with the unidentified bodies, but the records had been destroyed after his dentist had retired.
+In July 2017, 16-year-old James Haakenson was identified using DNA testing.
+Francis Wayne Alexander was identified via forensic genealogy in October 2021.

+In 2012, the DNA of Gacy and other executed Illinois inmates was entered into a national DNA database in efforts to establish potential forensic links to further unsolved murders.

 Possible additional victims

-At the time of Gacy's arrest, he had claimed to both Des Plaines and Chicago investigators that the total number of murder victims could be as high as 45.
+At the time of Gacy's arrest, he had claimed to investigators that the total number of murder victims could be as high as 45.
 However, only 33 victims were ever linked to Gacy.
 Investigators excavated the grounds of his property until they had exposed the substratum of clay beneath the foundations, finding 29 bodies.

 Shortly after his arrest, Gacy informed investigators that after he had assaulted and then released Jeffrey Rignall in March 1978, he began to throw his murder victims into the Des Plaines River.
 He confessed to having disposed of five bodies in this manner; however, only four bodies recovered from the Des Plaines River were linked to him.
 When asked whether there were more victims, Gacy stated, "That's for you guys to find out."

-Identification dispute of Michael Marino

 Disputed DNA and dental tests conducted between 2012 and 2016 indicate that neither body found in the common grave in Gacy's crawl space and identified as those of Kenneth Parker and Michael Marino in 1980 was actually Marino.
 Marino's mother had always doubted her son's identification because the clothing found on Body 14 was inconsistent with what he had worn when she last saw him.
-DNA testing conducted upon the exhumed body of Parker has proven that Marino's body had not been mistaken for his.
+DNA testing conducted on the exhumed body of Parker has proven that Marino's body had not been mistaken for his.
 In addition, the dental X-ray conducted on the victim identified as Michael Marino had revealed he had all of his second molars; a dental X-ray conducted on Marino in March 1976 revealed one molar had not erupted.
-The original identification of the body identified as Michael Marino has been disputed because the exhumed body had neither an upper nor lower jaw bone.
-Nonetheless, the orthodontist who had identified Marino's remains has stated his conviction in the accuracy of his findings, adding he had "compared 32 teeth, probably half a dozen of them had very distinct fillings and every one of them was consistent with Michael Marino".
+The original identification of the body has been disputed because the exhumed body had neither an upper nor lower jaw bone.
+Nonetheless, the orthodontist who had identified Marino's remains has stated his conviction in the accuracy of his findings.